jirilebl/quickpres/README.md

 from day to day, though I don't really expect it to change much, I do want it to be able to read older presentations I've done.
 If you want to use this you might want to just want to fix at a specific version unless you plan on tracking the changes to syntax.

+## Some more hacky scripts

+The `runinfirefox.sh` is a very simple script that when passed the name without extension say `./runinfirefox.sh pres` will start a python http server and runs firefox on pres.html.
+This will work only if you have Linux.

+The `buildprswatch.sh` is an even more Linux/GNOME specific script for writing presentations.
+You need zsh, epiphany (gnome web), and gvim.
+You start it as `./buildprswatch.sh pres` and it starts an editor on pres.prs, starts epiphany on pres.html.
+Whenever you save, the script will rerun quick press (with -a), and epihpany automatically reloads.